Click here to find dodgeball near you

 • If still burdened after 5 seconds, officials call "play [n] balls".

-• If players have clearly started a throwing motion toward a live opponent, officials delay the call until motion completion.
+• If players have clearly started a throwing motion, officials delay the call until motion completion.

 • After the call, the burdened team must make [n] attempts within 5 seconds.